WadhwaniAI/pest-management-opendata/README.md

 # Wadhwani AI Pest Management Open Data

-This repository acts as a gateway to the Wadhwani Institute for Artificial Intelligence pest data set.
+This repository acts as a gateway to the Wadhwani Institute for Artificial Intelligence (Wadhwani AI) pest data set.
 The data set is primarily intended for training pest recognition models.
-Such models are used by the institutes to help cotton farmers make better pest management decisions.
+Such models are used by Wadhwani AI to help cotton farmers make better pest management decisions.

 In addition to providing documentation about the data, this repository contains scripts to format the data for consumption by popular